crazyroo1/Unwrap/README.md

 1. Just try running the app and let me know if you hit any problems.
 2. I’ve written a huge amount of all-new content for this app, so if (and when!) you see any typos please correct them and open a PR.
-3. If you spot any redundant code, or code that repeats itself that can sensible be refactored not to repeat, you’re welcome to clean it up.
+3. If you spot any redundant code, or code that repeats itself that can sensibly be refactored not to repeat, you’re welcome to clean it up.
 Any unused code should be deleted rather than just commented out.
 4. If you can write (sensible!) solutions for Free Coding problems that aren’t currently accepted, please add them.
 5. If you see any Sixty Seconds chapters that don’t have a postscript (alert message shown between the chapter text and review), and you think there’s something important to add there, add it.
 5. Write new tests.
 It doesn’t matter how small they might seem, tests are always appreciated and won’t require you to modify any of the core code.